MetaGLM/zhipuai-sdk-java-v4/README.md

 ```

 ### Gradle
-Add the following dependency to your `build.gradle`:
+Add the following dependency to your `build.gradle` (for Groovy DSL):

 ```groovy
 dependencies {